Callan-Rubakov Effect and Higher Charge Monopoles: Introduction and Summary

 Finally, in Section \ref{sec:6} we demonstrate our results by explicitly computing the effective boundary conditions for a number of examples.
 As an application we solve for the effective boundary conditions for the higher charge spherically symmetric monopoles in the $SU(5)$ Georgi-Glashow GUT model $SU(5)$ and show that they preserve $B$-$L$ symmetry while breaking $B$- and $L$-symmetry.

 We expect that this work has an interesting extension to the case of massive fermions.
 In the massive case, the fermion spectra is qualitatively different: there exists an infinite tower of angular momentum modes that are $L^2$-normalizable/bound to the monopole.
 Additionally, when the fermions have a mass there is a gap to the continuum of scattering states that prevents the dyon degree of freedom from radiating away its electric charge.
-Additionally, we expect that this case is closely related to the case of fermions interacting with supersymmetric monopoles which is well understood \cite{Gauntlett:1993sh,Sethi:1995zm,Gauntlett:1999vc,Gauntlett:2000ks,Brennan:2016znk,Brennan:2018ura}.
 We hope to study this scenario in a future work.